• Accessibility

 In Oswego County:

-• Less than 5% change in Oswego with mostly green leaves.
+• 60% change and peak in Oswego with mostly red and orange leaves.

 In St. Lawrence County: